FAQs from Transfer Applicants

 Q: What should I say in my answers to the personal insight questions?

-Q: I'm planning to apply to the Art (Architectural Studies, Design, Film and Television, Music, Theater, World Arts and Cultures) major for fall, what additional information is required?
+Q: I'm planning to apply to a specialty school for fall.
+What additional information is required?

 Q: Where do I get information on Financial Aid or scholarships?

-A: Some scholarship information is listed in the UC Application, but most financial aid is dependent on the amount of money the school has for a particular quarter and the needs of the students attending.
-The first step in finding out whether you qualify for financial aid is to file the FAFSA (Free Application for Federal Student Aid) form between January 1 and and March 2 for aid beginning in the following fall term.
-For more information, contact the UCLA Financial Aid Office.
+A: For general information on financial aid and scholarships, please visit the UC Admissions site.
+Most financial aid is dependent on the amount of money the school has for a particular quarter and the needs of the students attending.
+The first step in finding out whether you qualify for financial aid is to file the FAFSA (Free Application for Federal Student Aid) form between October 1 and March 2 for aid beginning in the following fall term.
+You are also welcome to contact the UCLA Financial Aid Office.

 Q: How do I get my past college coursework evaluated so that I have an idea of what college coursework is transferable to UCLA?